arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 That's probably a lot to learn, but my concern was graphic representation.
 I am accustomed to flow of similarly-looking letters, and niceties: kerning and ligatures.
 These are absent in Japanese writings &mdash; characters are all square and take up the same amount of space.
-That's ... great actually (ha-ha you probably think differrently).
+That's ... great actually (ha-ha you probably think differently).
 D. Knuth would never need to develop latex/metafont if his writings were Japanese.

 Characters look incoherent &mdash; but that's an explicit decision to make scripts visually distinct, not an overlook.
 Unavoidably, this choice restricts easy font variations that one can apply to many other languages.
 And of course developing new Japanese font is a tough job.